p2made/P2-Camp-Kitchen/docs/Plywood.md

 * Drawer 1, 350 mm long with the bottom set high for an effective depth of 50 mm.
 * Drawer 2, 250 mm long with a rail across the top back instead of a back panel, so that there is a large opening for wiring.

 The rest of the drawers are entirely standard, & as long as possible.
+Some internal division in drawers 3 & 4 may be desirable.

-## Cupboard
+## <a id="05"></a> Cupboard

 Door 406 x 555 mm.
 Provision for hardware not yet shown.